2003–04 All-Ireland Junior Club Football Championship

 The 2003–04 All-Ireland Junior Club Football Championship was the third staging of the All-Ireland Junior Club Football Championship since its establishment by the Gaelic Athletic Association.
+The championship ran from 8 November 2003 to 30 May 2004.

-The All-Ireland final was played on 30 May 2004 at Shamrock Park in Cremartin, between Wolfe Tones and Carbery Raners.
+The All-Ireland final was played on 30 May 2004 at Shamrock Park in Cremartin, between Wolfe Tones and Carbery Rangers.
 Wolfe Tones won the match by 0-14 to 0-10 to claim their first ever championship title.